Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇾 Cyprus vs 🇪🇪 Estonia: crypto licensing compared

-Cyprus and Estonia take recognisably different routes to crypto authorisation.
+Cyprus and Estonia are commonly considered side by side for crypto authorisation.
 In Cyprus the route is the MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process overseen by Cyprus Securities and Exchange Commission (CySEC) - sole National Competent Authority for MiCA in Cyprus; in Estonia it is the MiCA CASP authorisation; implemented via the Crypto-Assets Market Act (Kruptovarade turu seadus, KrüTS), in force 1 July 2024. under Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority).
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Verified 2026-07-02